tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 ### 1.1 Purpose

-The purpose of this document is to present the formal ontology of the Biodiversity Data Quality Fitness for Use Framework, referred to by the namespace `bdqffdq:`.
+The purpose of this document is to present the formal ontology of the Biodiversity Data Quality Fitness for Use Framework (the "Framework"), referred to by the namespace `bdqffdq:`.
 This ontology defines the terms, classes, and relationships used to represent data quality concepts in a structured and interoperable manner.
 It forms the conceptual and semantic foundation for the BDQ standard.

 This document gathers normative statements for the ontology, explains how to use it meaningfully within biodiversity data quality workflows, and reflects the open world assumptions of RDF/OWL modeling.
 It provides a reference for tools and implementations that rely on this ontology for describing quality-related elements such as Use Cases, Specifications, Criteria, Amendments, and Test responses.